MicrosoftDocs/memdocs/sccm/apps/deploy-use/packages-and-programs.md

 -   **DriveLetterConnection**: Specify whether the program requires a drive letter connection to the package files that are located on the distribution point.
 You can specify **True** or **False**.
 The default value is **False**, which allows the program to use a Universal Naming Convention (UNC) connection.
 When this value is set to **True**, the next available drive letter is used (starting with Z: and proceeding backward).

--   **SpecifyDrive**: Specify a drive letter that the program requires to connect to the package files on the distribution point.
-This specification forces the use of the specified drive letter for client connections to distribution points. **Optional**
+-   **SpecifyDrive** (optional): Specify a drive letter that the program requires to connect to the package files on the distribution point.
+This specification forces the use of the specified drive letter for client connections to distribution points.

 -   **ReconnectDriveAtLogon**: Specify whether the computer reconnects to the distribution point when the user signs in.
 Available values are **True** or **False**.
 The default value is **False**.